Ali-Alzak1/assignment-2/docs/technical-documentation.md

 ## Summary
 Assignment 2 focuses on improving interactivity, accessibility, and user feedback.
-All features are lightweight, responsive, and built with plain HTML, CSS, and JavaScript — no frameworks or external dependencies.
+All features are lightweight, responsive, and built with plain HTML, CSS, and JavaScript, no frameworks or external dependencies.